euasoleo/spring-boot-project/readme.md

 * Postman (for API testing)

 ## Features
-This is a web application with one endpoint /users, that provides two RESTful APIs function.
+This is a web application with one endpoint /users, that provides two RESTful API function.

 |S/N|Resource|Method|Description|
 |---|---|---|---|